OAXFoundation/parrot/README.md

 ## FrontEnd <a name="front-end"></a>

-Currently we do not have a custom front-end for this chain.
-You can use polkadot-js/apps as a front end for the chain without any issues.
+Currently you can use [this](https://testnet.oax.org/#/explorer).
+Go to `Ssettings` -> `remote node/endpoint to connect to` -> select `Local Node`, to connect to your local chain.

+This is a fork of polkadot-js/apps.
+You can use that too.

 The last tested stable release: https://github.com/polkadot-js/apps/tree/v0.48.1

-The UI must be configured for our [Custom Types](#custom-types).
+If you use polkadot-js/apps UI must be configured for our [Custom Types](#custom-types).
 Copy and paste the JSON into https://polkadot.js.org/apps/#/settings/developer

 ## Client + End to End Tests + Demos